MXC1/spotify-genre-browser/README.md

 Nb.
 You will not be able to run the app without .env variables, which are not deployed to git.

+### `npm run build; serve -s build`

+Creates and serves a production build on localhost.

 ## Deployment and Release

-AWS Amplify watches the `main` branch for changes and automatically deploys.
+CodePipeline watches the `staging` and `main` branches for changes and automatically deploys.

 Branch rules:
 * Do not commit or merge directly to `main`.